-Brilliant Bristol baker and Great British Bake Off alumna Briony May Williams shares what she’s been making this month
+Brilliant Bristol baker and Great British Bake Off alumna Briony May Williams shares what she’s been making

 It’s a bit of an unspoken rule among bakers that you should all have a great brownie recipe.
 I have to be honest, until a few months ago, I didn’t (don’t tell Bake Off!).
 Then myself and fellow Bristolian Dean Edwards, of MasterChef fame, decided to do a pop-up restaurant with a Moroccan vibe at the end of April, and I thought it was the perfect opportunity to develop my very own, quirky spiced brownies.
 With beetroot season fast approaching, it was the perfect ingredient to add as, mixed with chocolate, it is a winning flavour combination.
 At the pop-up, I served the brownies with a tahini ice cream but they taste just as delicious, warm from the oven, with vanilla ice cream.
 So here they are, especially for the lovely people of Bristol… Briony’s beetroot brownies!

 200g golden caster sugar

 75g dark brown muscovado sugar (tip: if you don’t have the muscovado sugar to hand, use 350g golden caster sugar)